WITH US

 If I See a DUI checkpoint, can I Turn Around and Go Back the Other Way?

-For a free consultation with a DUI defense attorney in Pittsburgh, Ohio, or West Virginia, contact us online today, or by calling 412-389-0805 or (412) 612-2210.
-Logue Law Group is available 24/7.
+For a complimentary consultation with a DUI defense attorney in Pittsburgh, Ohio, or West Virginia, reach out to us online today or call us at (844) PITT-DUI.
+Logue Law Group is available 24/7 to assist you.